-At the end of this meeting, the Physical Therapist, Resident, Fellow, DPT student, and PhD student will be able to:
+At the end of this meeting, the Physical Therapist, Resident, Fellow, DPT student, and PhD student were able to:

 - Apply progressions on balance, plyometric and strengthening exercises in a comprehensive off-season ACL injury prevention program.